mukeswebrian/supermarket/README.md

 # create and activate the python environment where you will be working
 python -m venv hibreed_data_env

-# and activate the environment where you will be working
+# activate the environment where you will be working
 .\hibreed_data_env\Scripts\activate

 # install the required python dependancies